 During training, race and rest days, professional riders will be using protein to promote recovery and optimal body composition.
-Whereas carbohydrate can often change day-to-day depending on the workload of that day, daily protein intake should never be compromised.
-Find out more here on how protein can help improve your cycling performance.
+Carbohydrate can often change day-to-day depending on the workload, however, daily protein intake should be consistent throughout the training week.

-There is a long history of athletes taking protein shakes in sports such as weight lifting and rugby, but the understanding of the importance of protein intake in endurance-based sports such as cycling is increasing.
+There is a long history of athletes taking protein shakes in sports such as weight lifting and rugby but, endurance sports are often neglected.
+However, the understanding of the importance of high protein diets in endurance-based sports such as cycling is becoming more apparent.

 Rest Day Protein